S0ulx3/Calculator/README.md

 --------------------------------------------
 ### English Instalation
 # Calculator
-It is a calculator with its basic functions
+It is a calculator with its basic functions made in bash

 ### Instalation
 ---------------------------------------------